Best practice in web design

 - terms and conditions - see sample website usage terms and conditions of use

 - delivery and returns policy

 These are all required as part of the consumer protection regulations.
 Read more about consumer contracts.

-Remember that, as a website operator, you will also have a legal duty to address any web accessibility issues on your website.
+As a website operator, you will also have a legal duty to address any web accessibility issues on your website.

 Invest NI Helpline0800 181 4422